rs-station/careless/README.md

 ```
 nvidia-smi: command not found
 ```
 2) **Install Anaconda**.
-Once you have confirmed the NIVIDIA driver is available, proceed to install the Anaconda python distribution by following the instructions [here](https://www.anaconda.com/download) or as directed by your cluster documentation.
+Once you have confirmed the NIVIDIA driver is available, proceed to install the Anaconda python distribution by following the instructions [here](https://docs.anaconda.com/free/anaconda/install/) or as directed by your cluster documentation.
 Before proceeding, make sure you activate your conda base environment.
 For typically installations, this should normally happen by opening a new login shell.
 Alternatively, you may directly source the `conda.sh` in your Anaconda install directory.
 3) **Install careless** and associated dependencies including CUDA by running:
 ```bash
 source <(curl -s https://raw.githubusercontent.com/rs-station/careless/main/install-cuda.sh)
 ```
 This will automatically create a new conda environment named careless.

 Careless is now installed in its own environment.
 Whenever you want to run careless, you must first activate the careless conda environment by issuing `conda activate careless`.
+You can test CUDA support by running the `careless test` subprogram.
+If your installation was successful, you should see GPU devices listed in the output of `careless test`.

 ## Dependencies

 `careless` is likely to run on any operating system and python version which is compatible with TensorFlow.
-Pip will handle installation of all dependencies.
 `careless` uses mostly tools from the conventional scientific python stack plus
  - optimization routines from [TensorFlow](https://www.tensorflow.org/)
  - statistical distributions from [Tensorflow-Probability](https://www.tensorflow.org/probability)